bluesky66-dev/kibana/src/plugins/charts/public/services/theme/README.md

 # Theme Service

 The `theme` service offers utilities to interact with the kibana theme.
-EUI provides a light and dark theme object to supplement the HyperSec-Charts `baseTheme`.
-However, every instance of a Chart would need to pass down the correct EUI theme depending on HyperSec Kibana's light or dark mode.
+EUI provides a light and dark theme object to supplement the Elastic-Charts `baseTheme`.
+However, every instance of a Chart would need to pass down the correct EUI theme depending on Kibana's light or dark mode.
 There are several ways you can use the `theme` service to get the correct shared `theme` and `baseTheme`.

-> The current theme (light or dark) of HyperSec Kibana is typically taken into account for the functions below.
+> The current theme (light or dark) of Kibana is typically taken into account for the functions below.

 ## `chartsDefaultBaseTheme`